Lickability/swift-best-practices/View.md

 ![architecturediagramscvvm](https://user-images.githubusercontent.com/16432044/41423446-5a6c2aaa-6fc9-11e8-9a57-5b31492f59b2.png)

 ###Interface Builder

-Per apple, the Interface Builder editor within Xcode makes it simple to design a full user interface without writing any code.
-Simply drag and drop windows, buttons, text fields, and other objects onto the design canvas to create a functioning user interface.

 *Views* designed in the Interface Builder editor are referenced in code via a *IBOutlet* or *IBAction*.
 For more information, checkout [How to Connect UI to Code](https://developer.apple.com/library/archive/referencelibrary/GettingStarted/DevelopiOSAppsSwift/ConnectTheUIToCode.html).